TheGoodlike13/liberty_or_death/README.md

 And no, moving the file to 'netplan' directory doesn't work.

 The answer seems to be [#ask_the_manager](#ask_the_manager).
+By running the command

+    nm-connection-editor

-By running the command 'nm-connection-editor' we get a 'Network connections' window with both connections.
+we get a 'Network connections' window with both connections.

 They are numbered according to the VirtualBox settings, so I edit the appropriate one's settings.
 In the settings there is a 'IPv4 Settings', which allows me to choose 'Manual' method for IP address.
 Then I add the IP settings that I had previously configured in the 'interfaces' file here.
-Notably, I didn't have to add network mask.
+Notably, I didn't have to add a network mask.

+*Editor's note: I did have to add it in future attempts, so no idea why it was missing this time.
+Maybe I was just blinded by rage.
+Who knows?*

 After I save the settings, the network automatically 'connects', whatever that means.
 You can see it in the top right network icon, actually.